amineboularbah/Github-trending-repos-app/README.md

 This package helps us convert date from a string into DateTime, i used it to convert the date of updating the repository from a String (which i receive from api) to DateTime.

-Read more about the Cached_network_image package at: [https://pub.dev/packages/date_format](https://pub.dev/packages/date_format)
+Read more about the date_format package at: [https://pub.dev/packages/date_format](https://pub.dev/packages/date_format)

 ## hexcolor

 hex color plugin allows you to add hex color codes to your flutter projects

-Read more about the Cached_network_image package at: [https://pub.dev/packages/hexcolor](https://pub.dev/packages/hexcolor)
+Read more about the hexcolor package at: [https://pub.dev/packages/hexcolor](https://pub.dev/packages/hexcolor)

 ## auto_size_text

 Flutter widget that automatically resizes text to fit perfectly within its bounds.

-Read more about the Cached_network_image package at: [https://pub.dev/packages/auto_size_text](https://pub.dev/packages/auto_size_text)
+Read more about the auto_size_text package at: [https://pub.dev/packages/auto_size_text](https://pub.dev/packages/auto_size_text)

 ## flutter_spinkit

 A collection of loading indicators animated with flutter.

-Read more about the Cached_network_image package at: [https://pub.dev/packages/flutter_spinkit](https://pub.dev/packages/flutter_spinkit)
+Read more about the flutter_spinkit package at: [https://pub.dev/packages/flutter_spinkit](https://pub.dev/packages/flutter_spinkit)

 ## toggle_switch

 A simple toggle switch widget.
 It can be fully customized with desired icons, width, colors, text, corner radius etc. It also maintains selection state.

-Read more about the Cached_network_image package at: [https://pub.dev/packages/hexcolor](https://pub.dev/packages/toggle_switch)
+Read more about the toggle_switch package at: [https://pub.dev/packages/hexcolor](https://pub.dev/packages/toggle_switch)